Naming a power of attorney is the process of choosing someone to act on your behalf when you cannot do it yourself.

 What Does a Power of Attorney Do?

 A limited power of attorney wouldn’t have such unfettered access to your finances and may be limited to managing just your retirement accounts or paying medical bills, for instance.
-Regardless of general or limited power of attorney, your POA still can only perform actions that are outlined in the POA document.
+Regardless of whether a general or limited power of attorney, your POA still can only perform actions outlined in the POA document.
 Those powers could be in perpetuity, or for a set period of time – say you will be out of the country for a year or two.

 Power of Attorney and Beneficiaries